Journey to the Far Side of the Sun: Casting

 Ross's wife Sharon was played by Lynn Loring.
-The role had originally gone to Gayle Hunnicutt, who quit early in the production after falling ill.
-This withdrawal led to the casting of Loring, Thinnes' then wife and a star of the TV series The F.B.I.
-Had she remained in the role, Hunnicutt would have appeared in a nude scene, written in to distinguish Doppelgänger from the Andersons' earlier productions.
-In a 1968 interview in the Daily Mail, Anderson expressed a desire to change the public's perception of Century 21, saying that his company had been "typecast as makers of children's films".
+The role had first gone to either Gayle Hunnicutt or Tisha Sterling, but the original actress quit early in the production after falling ill.
+This led to the casting of Loring, Thinnes' then wife and a star of TV series The F.B.I.
+An earlier version of the script had the character appear in a nude scene, written into the film to distinguish it from the Andersons' previous productions.
+In a 1968 interview in the Daily Mail, Gerry expressed a desire to change the public's perception of Century 21, saying that his company had been "typecast as makers of children's films".
 On rumours that the British Board of Film Censors (BBFC) would give the film an X certificate for mature content, he stated that it was Century 21's desire to "work with live artists doing subjects unsuitable for children".
 The finished film replaced the nude scene with milder shots showing Sharon stepping into and out of a shower.
-A subplot concerns the Rosses' attempts to have a child and Glenn's discovery that Sharon has been taking birth control pills.
-The original script described Sharon as the daughter of a United States senator and had her pursue an affair with EUROSEC public relations officer Carlo Monetti.
+A subplot concerns the Rosses' attempts to conceive a child and Glenn's discovery that Sharon has been taking birth control pills.
+The original script described Sharon as the daughter of a United States senator and had her begin an affair with EUROSEC public relations officer Carlo Monetti.
 In the finished film, this character, played by Franco De Rosa, is renamed Paulo Landi and appears only briefly; the affair is implied in one scene but not explored further.
 In a deleted scene, Glenn finds Paolo and Sharon in bed together at the Rosses' villa and throws them both into a swimming pool.

 Patrick Wymark played Jason Webb, the director of EUROSEC.
-Wymark was cast for his performance as the antiheroic businessman John Wilder in the TV dramas The Plane Makers and The Power Game; he was described in publicity material as "John Wilder (2069 model)".
-According to Anderson, Wymark's heavy drinking caused him to slur his lines: in one scene, the actor "had to list these explanations ... and on take after take he couldn't remember that 'two' followed 'one'.
+Wymark was cast for his performance as antiheroic businessman John Wilder in the TV dramas The Plane Makers and The Power Game, which were liked by the Andersons.
+Publicity material described the character as "John Wilder (2069 model)".
+According to Gerry, Wymark's heavy drinking caused him to slur his lines: in one scene, the actor "had to list these explanations ... and on take after take he couldn't remember that 'two' followed 'one'.
 We had to do it over and over again".
 Anderson's biographers, Simon Archer and Marcus Hearn, consider Wymark's portrayal of Webb to be the film's standout performance.
 The original script described Webb as a former Minister of Technology who is romantically involved with his secretary, Pam Kirby (Norma Ronald, who had played Wilder's secretary in The Plane Makers and The Power Game).
+This subplot was one of several that were cut to avoid an X certificate.